HomeContactBlogAbout usLinks

 Vickers-Armstrongs Valiant BK1 XD818.
 Photo by Ian Haskell

-The Valiant was the first of the three V bombers, having flown for the first time on 8th May 1951.
-The first unit to operate the Valiant was 232 Operational Conversion Unit (OCU) at RAF Gaydon in Norfolk.
-The first operational Squadron to operate the Valiant was 138 Squadron, also at RAF Gaydon.
+The Valiant was the first of the three V Bombers, having flown for the first time on 8th May 1951.
+The first unit to operate the Valiant was 232 Operational Conversion Unit (OCU) at RAF Gaydon in Warwickshire.
+The first operational squadron to operate the Valiant was 138 Squadron, also at RAF Gaydon.

-The last Valiant bomber sortie was also on the 9th December, and this Aircraft XD818 is believed to have landed after XD812, which makes it the last ever Valiant flight.
-This particular Aircraft is exhibited at Cosford Museum and is the only complete Valiant in existence.
+The last Valiant bomber sortie was also on 9th December, and this aircraft XD818 is believed to have landed after XD812, which makes it the last ever Valiant flight.
+This particular aircraft is exhibited at Cosford Museum and is the only complete Valiant in existence.

 Due to metal fatigue all of the Valiant fleet were permanently grounded as of 20th January 1965.